-The Company has identified below any individual proceedings or investigations where the Company believes a material loss (or where an accrual has occurred, a material loss beyond the amount already accrued) to be reasonably possible.
-In many legal proceedings in which the Company has determined that a material loss (or where an accrual has occurred, a material loss beyond the amount already accrued) is reasonably possible, the Company is unable to reasonably estimate the loss or range of loss.
-There are other matters in which the Company has determined a loss or range of loss to be reasonably possible, but the Company does not believe, based on current knowledge and after consultation with counsel, that such losses could have a material adverse effect on the Company's statement of financial condition as a whole, although the outcome of such proceedings or investigations may significantly impact the Company's business or results of operations for any particular reporting period, or cause significant reputational harm.
+The Company has identified below any individual proceedings or investigations where the Company believes a material loss to be reasonably possible.
+In certain legal proceedings in which the Company has determined that a material loss is reasonably possible, the Company is unable to reasonably estimate the loss or range of loss.
+There are other matters in which the Company has determined a loss or range of loss to be reasonably possible, but the Company does not believe, based on current knowledge and after consultation with counsel, that such losses could have a material adverse effect on the Company's consolidated statement of financial condition as a whole, although the outcome of such proceedings or investigations may significantly impact the Company's business or results of operations for any particular reporting period, or cause significant reputational harm.